Clemapfel/jluna/docs/manual.md

 ## Specialized Proxies: Types

-We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julias very introspection functionalities in one class.
+We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julia's very introspection functionalities in one class.

 While some overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 It is asserted to manage an object of type `T` such that `T isa Type`, though.
-It just provides more functions than are a available using only Julias `Base`.
+It just provides more functions than are available using only Julia's `Base`.

 ### Constructing a Type